webarchymeta/v-net-rdp/README.md

 npm start
 ```

-Starts the browser in normal mode, without going through a the V-NET gateway tunnel.
+Starts the remote desktop client in normal mode, without going through a the V-NET gateway tunnel.

 ```
 npm run register
 ```

-Registers the browser with a running V-NET desktop client, which can be used to launch the browser for a specific V-NET gateway tunnel (port) from within.
+Registers the remote desktop client with a running V-NET desktop client, which can be used to launch the remote desktop client for a specific V-NET gateway tunnel (port) from within.